russellchristensen/mesh/README.markdown

 The roadmap is subject to (lots of) change without notice!

 #### Version 0.1 (Release ETA: Jan 17 2011)
+* Target audience: Developers only
-* Nodes can communicate securely
+* Nodes can communicate (NOTE: COMMUNICATIONS ARE COMPLETELY UNSECURED!!)
 * Node connections are initiated manually
 * Nodes have brain-dead routing, but it makes it to the destination...eventually.
 * Some basic plugins work